USS Sequoia (presidential yacht): Carter Administration

 After 46 years of government service, citing cost concerns – the Sequoia cost taxpayers an estimated $800,000 annually – President Jimmy Carter ordered the Sequoia be sold at auction.
 Carter would later recall selling the yacht as a mistake.
-In a conversation with broadcaster Ray Suarez, Carter said: “People thought I was not being reverent enough to the office I was holding, that I was too much of a peanut farmer, not enough of an aristocrat, or something like that.
-So I think that shows that the American people want something of, an element of, image of monarchy in the White House.”
-In his 2015 autobiography "A Full Life: Reflections at 90", President Carter wrote of selling Sequoia, "I was determined to be strict on expenditures for the nation, and to set an example in my personal life.
-I decided to sell the presidential yacht Sequoia, and to minimize the playing of “Ruffles and Flourishes” when I arrived at public meetings.
+In his 2015 autobiography "A Full Life: Reflections at 90 ", President Carter wrote of selling Sequoia, "I was determined to be strict on expenditures for the nation, and to set an example in my personal life.
+I decided to sell the presidential yacht Sequoia, and to minimize the playing of 'Ruffles and Flourishes' when I arrived at public meetings.
 I was surprised when some of these changes proved to be quite unpopular, and to learn how much the public cherished the pomp and ceremony of the presidency."
+In a conversation with broadcaster Ray Suarez, Carter said: "People thought I was not being reverent enough to the office I was holding, that I was too much of a peanut farmer, not enough of an aristocrat, or something like that.
+So I think that shows that the American people want something of, an element of, image of monarchy in the White House."